V5C – The Ultimate Guide to the V5

 How do I change the address on my V5C?

 It’s vital to keep your address current on your V5 vehicle logbook.
 If you forget, you can potentially be prosecuted by the DVLA and fined up to £1,000.
 But it could be even worse.

 Not only do reminders and forms for car tax get sent to the registered address for the vehicle, but so do speeding fines and other conviction notices.
-And it also invalidates your car insurance if the registered address is incorrect.

 That means you might only discover you have no insurance and have convictions for speeding after you’ve tried to claim for an accident or theft!